dfinity/portal/docs/blog/features/vetkd-primer.md

 ![IBE Example](../_assets/ibe.png)

 There is a crucial point to note about this type of IBE scheme; A central authority derives (decryption) keys.
-As we find ourselves in the blockchain world, naturally we are not keen to work with a trusted third party, so one core goal is to decentralise the key derivation procedure of IBE.
+As we find ourselves in the blockchain world, naturally we are not keen to work with a trusted third party, so one core goal is to decentralize the key derivation procedure of IBE.

 ## VETKD
 Considering that blockchains are very public places where transparency has been a crucial factor in gaining integrity and availability, it has not immediately obvious how one would achieve confidentiality or privacy in a non-competing way.
 This is the mission of VETKD.

 ### The threshold setting
-Note that we care most about the secret *key derivation* here as that is the most sensitive part which we want to protect from one central (potentially untrusted, unauthorised, or compromised) party, and hence the **KD** in VETKD.
-To deal with the centralisation point, we need to move into the distributed setting.
+Note that we care most about the secret *key derivation* here as that is the most sensitive part which we want to protect from one central (potentially untrusted, unauthorized, or compromised) party, and hence the **KD** in VETKD.
+To deal with the centralization point, we need to move into the distributed setting.
 Assuming there is no one trusted party, we distribute trust amongst multiple parties, and require that some *threshold* of them collaborate on shares of the master secret key to derive decryption keys.

 How do parties **get shares** of the master secret key?
 This is done by leveraging a distributed key generation (DKG) protocol, where a threshold of honest parties (or nodes) work together to obtain a set of master key shares.
 Assuming no collusion between nodes, at no point does any one node hold the full private key.
 Click around to learn more about [threshold cryptography]( https://en.wikipedia.org/wiki/Threshold_cryptosystem), [DKG](https://en.wikipedia.org/wiki/Distributed_key_generation) and chapter 22 in the [Boneh Shoup book](http://toc.cryptobook.us/).